[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 After configuring, click "Test harness in playground" to return to the playground.

-Using RAG, please search for information about the deployment procedure for AgentCore Runtime.
+Using RAG, please search for information about AgentCore Runtime deployment procedures.

 25

-The Knowledge Base documents are stored in an S3 bucket (rag-gw-datasource-*).
+The Knowledge Base documents are stored in the S3 bucket (rag-gw-datasource-*).
 You can also add your own documents and try them out.

 1. Open the rag-gw-datasource-* bucket in the S3 console and upload a text file